electron/trop/docs/usage.md

 5. You or a co-contributor resolves any conflicts and merges in the backport pull request `trop` created

 **Note**
-  - You can delete the original PR branch whenever you want, trop does not need the original branch to perform the backport.
-Keep your repo's branchlist clean folks.
+  - You can delete the original PR branch whenever you want - trop does not need the original branch to perform the backport.

-That's all there is to it!
-Congratulations, you did it! :tada: